 Listeners not interested in FLAC have nothing to worry about; we’ll keep posting and podcasting our normal MP3s as we always have.
 You still get the full show in the MP3s, there’s nothing extra added to the FLACs.
 This is merely an additional sharing venue for our episodes which makes the audio geek segment behind the scenes of this network very happy, and hopefully will do the same for the audio geek segment out there among you.

-From now on, you can expect our archival FLACs to be posted within a few days of our podcast MP3s.
+From now on, you can generally expect our archival FLACs to be posted within a day or so of our podcast MP3s.